Updated April 13, 2021

-There’s a very good reason why so many kittens come with sneezes, runny eyes or coughs.
-This is true whether it’s a young kitten with continuous symptoms, or an older cat where the problem seems to get better and then come back.
+There is a very good reason why so many kittens come with sneezes, runny eyes or coughs.
+This is true whether a young kitten with continuous symptoms, or an older cat where the problem seems to get better and then come back.

 Once you know it, a lot of other common cat illnesses start to make sense.

-To understand what’s special about cat diseases, you need to look at how they began.
+To understand the special nature of cat diseases, you need to look at how they began.
 So stick with me!
 What I’m about to discuss could be the most important health issue of cats.

 How Diseases Evolve